 It also has two side curtains to protect your kids and all of your gear from hot sun without blocking air flow.

-Veer Cruiser doesn’t come with canopy.
-You need to purchase it separately (check it here).
+Veer Cruiser doesn’t come with the canopy.
+You need to purchase it separately (at Amazon or at PishPosh).
 If you want both of your kids to have shade from the sun, you can install two canopies with no problem.

 Each Veer canopy has useful side vents which can also serve as peek-a-boo windows.

 Keenz has two adjustable handles (highest setting is 43”) which allow you to either push or pull it.

 On Veer wagon there’s one handlebar that telescopes to adjust to parent height (even for short person like 5’5” and tall person like 6’3”) and allow for comfortable pushing.
 If you want to pull it, you can lower the handle down.
 You can pull it along like a luggage as well.